satyabhee/peeripo/README.md

 ## Known tradeoffs (read before extending)

-- Life360 has no public API. `life360_poller.py` uses an unofficial client authenticated as the admin (not each friend), which avoids needing friends' credentials but is still against Life360's ToS and can break without notice.
 - Canvas and Spotify integrations use official, sanctioned APIs with per-user tokens each friend generates and can revoke themselves — no scraping.
 - Aura scoring intentionally never automates access to Instagram.
 It only reads